learnk8s/learnk8s.io/src/bsk201909/secrets.md

 Also, Helm Secrets is a Helm plugin and it is strongly coupled to Helm, making it harder to change to other templating mechanisms such as kustomize.

-You can learn more about Helm secrets on the official project page.
+You can learn more about Helm secrets on the [official project page](https://github.com/futuresimple/helm-secrets).

-The last solution I'll discuss is Kamus.
+### Kamus

 > Full disclosure - the author is the lead developer.